bottlepy/bottle/apidoc/stpl.rst

 Known bugs
 ==============================

-Some syntax construcs allowed in python are problematic within a template.
+Some syntax constructions allowed in python are problematic within a template.
 The following syntaxes won't work with SimpleTemplate:

-  * Multi-line statements must end with a backslash (``\``) and a comment, if presend, must not contain any additional ``#`` characters.
+  * Multi-line statements must end with a backslash (``\``) and a comment, if present, must not contain any additional ``#`` characters.
   * Multi-line strings are not supported yet.